Kyle Isbel Player Props: Royals vs. Phillies

 Kyle Isbel At The Plate

-- Isbel is hitting .232 with 14 doubles, a triple, four home runs and seven walks.
+- Isbel has 14 doubles, a triple, four home runs and seven walks while batting .227.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.